cristian-sima/Wisply/README.md

 **Note!**
 * Due to security reasons, the JavaScript documentation *can't* be accessed using the Wisply server (for instance http://wisply.me/doc/js).
 You can access it by using the absolute path in your browser (C:\path\util\doc\js\index.html for Windows)

+## Installer
+The Shell code is documentated according to the guidelines presented by [Inquisitor](http://www.inquisitor.ru/doc/shelldoc.html)